DiceTechJobs/SolrConfigExamples/README.md

-# SolrConfigExamples
+# DiceTechJobs - Solr Config Examples
-Examples of solr config entries for Dice.com solr plugins and conceptual search functionality.
+Examples of solr config entries for Dice.com solr plugins and conceptual search functionality, by Simon Hughes ( Dice Data Scientist ).

 See https://github.com/DiceTechJobs/SolrPlugins for Dice Solr Plugins referenced in these configs